Henry W. Archer

-Henry W. Archer (April 18, 1813 – July 8, 1887) was an American politician from Maryland.
+Henry Wilson Archer (April 18, 1813 – July 8, 1887) was an American politician from Maryland.
 He served as a member of the Maryland House of Delegates, representing Harford County in 1844.

 Early life

-Henry W. Archer was born on April 18, 1813, in Stafford, Harford County, Maryland, to John Archer.
+Henry Wilson Archer was born on April 18, 1813, in Stafford, Harford County, Maryland, as the second son of Ann and John Archer.
 His father was a physician.
-He attended Yale University and graduated from Union College.
+He attended Yale University from 1829 to 1830, but left during the Conic Sections Rebellion.
+He then attended Hobart College for a time before graduating from Union College in 1831.
 He read law with his brother-in-law Albert Constable.
 He was admitted to the bar in Baltimore in 1835.
 His brother was James J. Archer, general of the Confederate States Army.

 Career

 Archer practiced law in Harford and Cecil counties.

 Archer was a Whig until 1861, when he switched to the Democratic Party.
 Archer served as a member of the Maryland House of Delegates, representing Harford County in 1844.
 He served in Maryland's constitutional convention of 1867.
 In 1883, his name was mentioned for nomination as state governor.